What Is Mindfulness?

 - Sit in a relaxed, comfortable position.
 Pick something to focus your attention on, like a word you repeat in your head or your breathing.

 - Notice when your mind wanders away from paying attention to your breath.
-Maybe you start thinking about what's for lunch, or whether you remembered to bring your soccer gear, or that funny joke someone told after math class.
+Maybe you start thinking about what's for lunch, or whether you remembered to bring your soccer gear, or that funny joke someone told at recess.
 That's your mind wandering and getting distracted.
 It's natural, minds do that all the time!

-- Whenever you notice your attention has wandered, gently guide your attention back to your breathing again.
+- Whenever you notice your attention has wandered, gently remind yourself to pay attention to breathing again.
 That's how you train your attention.

 - Keep breathing, keep relaxing, keep paying easy attention to your breathing.
+Can you feel the place where the air tickles your nostrils?
+Do you notice how the breath gently moves your body?
+Can you pay attention to your belly or your chest moving as you breathe?
 Keep bringing your attention back to the breathing every time your mind wanders.
 Try to do this for 5 minutes.

-Being mindful helps people do better in just about every part of life, like focusing on homework or feeling less stressed out.
-This article for teens has 5 exercises to practice building mindfulness skills.Read More
+Being mindful helps people do better in just about every part of life.
+These exercises are for kids who want to practice and build good mindfulness skills.Read More